Edwards-R/redlist_docs/irecord_data_analysis/iRecord_breakdown.md

 ### Checker failure reason
 > Records may fail on multiple attributes

 By far the most common cause of failure is the inability to assign a binomial to an Understanding (14.1%).
-This failure is directly equivalent to an inability to confidently assign the record to a Type, mkaing the record impossible to use without further analysis.
+This failure is directly equivalent to an inability to confidently assign the record to a Type, making the record impossible to use without further analysis.

 |Reason|Records|Percentage|
 |---|---|---|